ksower/PNIe/README.md

 Although the public network is used, when a file is downloaded, only users belonging to the group can verify the file contents through decryption.

+This program does not use a separate server to prevent packets from coming out due to unnecessary communication with the server.
+I thought of a general Windows program, but considering the environment where you can use the Internet through Wi-Fi anywhere, it was developed as a Chrome extension so that it is not limited by hardware.

+Use IPFS comfortably without writing any code.

 ## Main Functions
 1. Upload/download files to IPFS
 2. Manage file(hash) list